At Tech Nation we’re creating a national network connecting ambitious digital tech entrepreneurs across the UK.

-In this series of articles we’re telling you more about our EEMs’ roles and views about tech in the country.
-Here we speak to Naomi Watts, our Midlands Entrepreneur Engagement Manager based in Birmingham.
+In this series of articles, we’re telling you more about our EEMs’ roles and views about tech in the country.
+Here we speak to Naomi Nash, our Midlands Entrepreneur Engagement Manager based in Birmingham.

 Tell us a bit about yourself

 I joined Tech Nation after five years of managing a tech startup incubator in Birmingham.
 There I built a network of peers, experts and funders to help tech founders reach and exceed their dreams.
 I also hosted one of the biggest meetups in the city and won the Silicon Canal award for ‘Most Influential Female in Technology’ in late 2017, which just made me want to help more companies.